West Yorkshire Safety Camera Partnership

 Q - I wasn’t speeding, I never speed as I know where the cameras are located.

-A - Every speeding offence undergoes a manual secondary check so if it did not comply with all required tolerances then it would not have been processed.
+A - Every speeding offence undergoes a rigorous secondary check so if it did not comply with all required tolerances then it would not have been processed.

 Disclaimer